rsree23/Untappd-Project/README.md

 Map creation is done via folium.

 ******* The two scraping Python files can scrape any brewery.
-Just change the URL in the first .get() request to do similar analysis on a client's competitors.
+Just change the URL in the first .get() request to do similar analysis on a brewery's competitors.
 In addition, any individual beer can be scraped in the same way, just make the get() request begin at that beer's Untappd page, not a brewery's page (see files for more information).

 ******* Here are some of the analyses I did with the data, but I cannot include due to confidentiality: